BalaAnbalagan/airbnb_nyc_2023_analysis/README.md

 - **Runtime management:** Each chunk is designed to run within 3–8 minutes.
 If operations exceed this, we will either simplify (e.g., reduce features) or postpone heavy analysis to later chunks with sampling.

-## Chunk 01: Business & Data Understanding

-# CHUNK 1 – Business & Data Understanding
+# Business & Data Understanding

 ## High‑level business context